hongminli/end_to_end_sence_text_recognition/README.md

 2. Text recognition
 (You can see the complete code for text recognition in this [repo](https://github.com/THUliumeng/crnn.pytorch).)
 ## File structure
-1. east：the necessary files for text localization, include the pretrained model for text localization.
+1. east：the necessary files for text localization, include the pretrained model for text localization.(you need to download the pretrained EAST model [here](https://pan.baidu.com/s/19tkiQ9h5uX3koUAJeQw7IA) and put the folder in the ./east/ directory)
-2. crnn：the necessary files for text recognition, include the pretrained model for text recognition.
+2. crnn：the necessary files for text recognition, include the pretrained model for text recognition.（you need to download the pretrained model [here](https://pan.baidu.com/s/1RyzwO2qNRdqd12H3dy79wQ) and put it under the ./crnn/models/ directory.)
 3. end_to_end.py： implement the end_to_end scene text recognition.
 ## Installation
 To run this repo, you need the below environment: